OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Thoul.md

 # Thoul

-Magical monstrosities that look like hobgoblins (except on close inspection), but combine the powers of ghouls and trolls.
-Sometimes live among hobgoblins.
+Magical monstrosities that look like hobgoblins (except on close inspection) but combine the powers of ghouls and trolls.
+Sometimes, they live among hobgoblins.

 ------